 Final Thoughts on Native Pink Flowers

-Pink native flowers bring more than beauty and color to a landscape.
-They represent a choice—gardening with intention, and a desire to celebrate and promote native plant biodiversity.
-Whether you add a few native pink flowering plants, shrubs, and trees to an existing landscape, or design a whole garden around native pink blooms, your garden will reap the rewards in beauty and hardiness year after year.
+Pink native flowers add more than just beauty and color to a landscape.
+They are a choice: to garden with a purpose and a desire to celebrate and promote the diversity of native plants.
+Your garden will look beautiful and last for years if you add a few native pink flowering plants, shrubs, and trees to an existing landscape or design a whole garden around pink flowers.

 Don’t just plant pink—add life.